中文

 Leadership, and Well-Being

-As an award-winning Chief Mentor of Next Gen Leaders, Jason Ma and Team ThreeEQ inspire and guide high school and college transfer students from select families to prepare well, earn admission to, and thrive at top-tier colleges and universities.
+As an award-winning Chief Mentor of Next Gen Leaders, ThreeEQ CEO Jason Ma and Team ThreeEQ inspire and guide high school and college transfer students from select families to prepare well, earn admission to, and thrive at top-tier colleges and universities.
 We often hear privately from client families, “You’re our secret weapon.”
-The work is designed not only to achieve strong admissions outcomes, but also to build a foundation for lifelong leadership, well-being, and happiness, while strengthening family relationships and providing parents peace of mind.
+This work is designed not only to achieve strong admissions outcomes, but also to build a foundation for lifelong leadership, well-being, and happiness, while strengthening family relationships and giving parents peace of mind.

-Sponsored and organized by Harvard Business School Association and co-sponsored by alumni clubs from Harvard, Wharton, Stanford GSB, and Berkeley Haas, Jason Ma inspired a packed audience of alumni parents, leaders, and students as the sole speaker at a special event in Palo Alto: “Preparing Your Children for High School, College Admissions, University Life, Early Career, and Personal Success.”
+Organized and sponsored by Harvard Business School Association and co-sponsored by alumni clubs from Harvard, Wharton, Stanford GSB, and Berkeley Haas, Jason Ma inspired a packed audience of alumni parents and students as the sole speaker at a special event in Palo Alto: “Preparing Your Children for High School, College Admissions, University Life, Early Career, and Personal Success.”

 Remarkable Student Outcomes

-Our private mentorship has consistently delivered strong outcomes over time.
-Many of our mentees have earned admission to all eight Ivy League universities—Brown, Columbia, Cornell, Dartmouth, Harvard, Penn/Wharton, Princeton, and Yale—as well as Stanford, MIT, Caltech, UC Berkeley/Engineering, and other leading U.S. institutions including Duke, UChicago, Northwestern, Johns Hopkins, Carnegie Mellon, Georgetown, Vanderbilt, Babson, Rice, NYU, UMichigan, UT Austin, etc. We have also helped students gain admission to top UK universities, including Oxford, Cambridge, and Imperial College London.
+Through his prior education firm and ThreeEQ, Mr. Ma’s private mentees have achieved strong outcomes, including admission to all eight Ivy League universities—Brown, Columbia, Cornell, Dartmouth, Harvard, Penn/Wharton, Princeton, and Yale—as well as Stanford, MIT, Caltech, UC Berkeley (Engineering), and other leading U.S. institutions including Duke, UChicago, Northwestern, Johns Hopkins, Carnegie Mellon, Georgetown, Vanderbilt, Babson, Rice, NYU, UMichigan, UT Austin, etc. We have also helped students gain admission to top UK universities, including Oxford, Cambridge, and Imperial.

 .